Aleksander Foosnæs

-Aleksander Foosnæs (born 5 June 1994) is a Norwegian footballer.
+Aleksander Foosnæs (born 5 June 1994) is a former Norwegian footballer.

 Career

 Foosnæs started his career at Ranheim as a junior and then moved to Rosenborg.
 Foosnæs went back to Ranheim in 2014.

 Foosnæs made his debut for Ranheim in Eliteserien in a 4-1 win against Stabæk.
-On 8 January 2020, Foosnæs signed a two year contract with Bodø/Glimt.
+On 8 January 2020, Foosnæs signed a two-year contract with Bodø/Glimt.